 I design gardens so I don’t diagnose medical illnesses or repair cars very well… leave the garden design to the professionals, it's what they do for a living and can offer some brilliant ideas that you never thought existed.

 12. Garden storage

-Often forgot and usually an afterthought… under the deck or a custom-made storage item can add tremendously to the usability of the garden… it doesn’t have to be boring… It should be part of the garden design.
+Often forgotten and usually, an afterthought… under the deck or a custom-made storage item can add tremendously to the usability of the garden… it doesn’t have to be boring… It should be part of the garden design.

-We hope that you found Karl’s expert advice useful.
-You can find Decorum London at the Sky House Design Centre in Amersham.
+We hope that you found this expert advice useful.
 Contact us to book your personal meeting with one of our experts.